phetsims/equality-explorer/doc/implementation-notes.md

 this.addInputListener( this.termDragListener );
 ```

-Instances of the types listed below are dynamic &mdash; they come and go during the lifetime of the sim.
+Instances of the classes listed below are dynamic &mdash; they come and go during the lifetime of the sim.
 They require memory management, so `dispose` must be implemented and called.
 If you make modifications that involve dynamic types, you should perform memory leak testing similar to [equality-explorer#64](https://github.com/phetsims/equality-explorer/issues/64).

 - `Term` and its subtypes (`ConstantTerm`, `VariableTerm`, `ObjectTerm`)
 - `TermNode` and its subtypes (`ConstantTermNode`, `VariableTermNode`, `ObjectTermNode`)